mymmrac/telego-docs/content/docs/setup/configuration.md

 List of options:

+- `WithLongPollingContext`
+    - Specify context passed into each update when received
+    - Default: not set
 - `WithLongPollingUpdateInterval`
     - Update interval for long polling, ensure that between two calls of `telego.Bot.GetUpdates` will be at least specified time, but it could be longer